pryv/dev-site/Home.md

 ## Activity

-The [Activity module](/Activity) allows each data access token owner to query or manage activity data for the user that issued the token: activity channels, states and events.
+The [Activity module](/Activity) allows each data access token owner to query or manage activity data for the user that issued the token: activity channels, contexts and events.

 Location is provided by the TODO:which? module.
 Access is managed by [data access tokens](//DataTypes#TODO).